Heads: A Biography of Psychedelic America by Jesse Jarnow

 And thirdly, the so called ‘hip economy’ which was centred around Dead tapes, LSD supply, and the ideology of the San Francisco diggers.
 In many respects, the early chemists’ belief that LSD should be supplied without monetary profit, and with the intention of reinvesting in the cultural backdrop through which it manifested, helped enable this self-sustaining economy.
 On the one hand, there was the renaissance in artistic endeavour, but it was also intimately tied with a flourishing in forms of exchange which, on the surface at least, offered a way of being for heads that marked out their psychogeographical territory.
 Indeed, through music, chemistry, and economy, heads culture established itself as a formative socio-cultural enterprise throughout the latter half of the twentieth century.

-As a biography of psychedelic America, Heads is both a history of American culture’s engagement with LSD, and also a kind of frank love note to the bearers of this culture by Jarnow—written with humour and friendship, but not without a sense of perspective.
+As a ‘biography of psychedelic America,’ Heads is both a history of American culture’s engagement with LSD, but also a kind of frank love note from Jarnow to the bearers of this culture—written with humour and friendship, but not without a sense of perspective.
 The narrative is fast-paced, playful and steeped in lore, and Jarnow’s ability to weave so many facets of psychedelic America together is testament to both his skill as a writer, and the skills of all the LSD chemists who left these trails to be uncovered.
 Quite frankly, it was an inspiring read… now where’s the Ergotamine tartrate at?